S-7mza/project-predictive-template/communication/COMM_08_TRAINING_HANDOFF.md

 # Communication Plan – Workshop 8: User Training & Handoff

 ## 1. Objectives
+- Lifecycle role: ensure users can correctly **interpret and act on predictions** and that ownership transitions from project to BAU support.
-- Inform end-users about the new dashboard and training opportunities.
+- Inform end-users about the new predictive model, how to interpret its outputs (in dashboards/apps/reports), and training opportunities.
 - Ensure that key users, trainers, and support understand their roles.
 - Drive adoption by clearly communicating benefits and how to get help.
 - Formalize handoff from project team to business-as-usual (BAU) support.